suhailvs/djangobook.com/chapter03.rst

 the URLconf is empty -- your Django application is a blank slate.
 (As a side note, that's how Django knew to show you the "Welcome to Django" page in the last chapter.
 If your URLconf is empty, Django assumes you just started a new project and, hence, displays that message.)
-The variable ``urlpatterns`` should be a Python list of ``django.conf.urls.url()`` instances.
+The variable ``urlpatterns`` should be a Python list of ``django.urls.path()`` instances.

 To add a URL and view to the URLconf, just add a mapping between a URL pattern and the view function.
 Here's how to hook in our ``hello`` view::

+    from django.contrib import admin
-    from django.conf.urls import include, url
+    from django.urls import path
     from mysite.views import hello

     urlpatterns = [
-        url(r'^hello/$', hello),
+        path('hello/', hello),
+        path('admin/', admin.site.urls),
     ]

-(Note that we've removed the commented-out code for brevity.
-You can choose to leave those lines in, if you'd like.)
+Hopes server is running locally on port 8000, you can now visit http://127.0.0.1:8000/hello/ with your Web browser.

 We made two changes here: